 Loose blankets and other loose items are a big NO-NO, so the only way to safely get past the swaddling stage until your baby is at least 12 months of age is to use a wearable blanket.

 Sleep sacks are perfect for older infants to keep them warm and cozy without adding breathing hazards that loose blankets would give.

-For the best safe options, check out our review of the best organic baby sleep sacks on the market today.
+For the best safe options, check out our review of the best organic baby sleep sacks.

 By the time your baby starts to sleep better with a wearable blanket, it’s time to pat yourself on the back.
 You’ve successfully completed the swaddling transition process!